nandu90/nekLS_Examples/zalesak/README.md

 ### Perhaps increased diffusion near O boundaries is a good idea for hyperbolic problems.
 Assuming near O regions are far away from regions of interest.
 ### Parasitic currents entering the domain is also a function of velocity field near O boundaries.
 If the velocity normal vector to boundary is directed inward, you can expect parasitic currents.
 ## Non-linear SVV requires slightly higher base diffusion coeff to avoid parasitic currents
+## I have added upwind AVM.
+But it looks like the benefits of upwind diffusion are not seen here - possible due to a scalar diffusion coefficient (as opposed to orhtogonal tensor coefficient in SVV)